gnusouth/heatequation/README.md

 heateq, 2D Heat Equation Solver
 ============

-A numerical solution to the heat equation in 2 dimensions, by Michael Sproul (C) 2013
+A numerical solution to the heat equation in 2 dimensions, by Michael Sproul © 2013

+### Theory

+The heat equation is a partial differential equation describing how a thermal system will change in time.
+This program deals with the two dimensional case, described by:

+∂u/∂t = α(∂²u/∂x² + ∂²u/∂y²)

+α = k/cρ

+k - Thermal conductivity in W per mK c - Specific heat capacity in J per kgK ρ - Density, in kg per m³

+u(x, y, y) describes the temperature of the system at position (x,y) and time t.

+The derivatives were discretised for computation, similar to the method used here: http://www.cosy.sbg.ac.at/events/parnum05/book/horak1.pdf

 ### Usage